Do You Have Freckles or Sun Spots? Here’s How to Tell the Difference

 Sun spots are caused by exposure to the sun but are typically larger in size than freckles.
 “After time in the sun, our cells’ melanin production goes into overdrive trying to combat UV/UB damage,” Dr. Engelman says.
 “When a cell overproduces melanin, it causes the area to look darker, thus forming a solar lentigo or sun spot.”
 Again, the importance of practicing safe-sun habits is important as sun spots are signs of our cells attempting to fight off sun damage.

 Are Freckles a Sign of Sun Damage?

-Short answer: yes and no. “In youth, freckles can be genetic and not indicative of sun damage,” Dr. Engelman explains.
+“In youth, freckles can be genetic and not indicative of sun damage,” Dr. Engelman explains.
 If you only had freckles when you were younger, this may apply to you.
-However, if you’re an adult with freckling—or if you freckled into adulthood—Dr. Engelman explains that this could indicate sun damage and in turn put you at an increased risk for skin cancer.
+But, if you’re an adult with freckles, or they developed in your adulthood, Dr. Engelman says that this could indicate sun damage and in turn, put you at an increased risk for skin cancer.

-How You Can Help Avoid Freckles and Sun Spots
+How You Can Help Prevent Freckles and Sun Spots

-“If you don't like [your freckles],” Dr. Engelman states, “be hyper-vigilant with sunscreen and protective gear to limit sun exposure.”
+To prevent freckles from forming, “be hyper-vigilant with sunscreen and protective gear to limit sun exposure,” Dr. Engelman advises.
 Even if you inherited hyperactive cells that have an increased production of melanin, avoiding the sun can help keep your freckles from surfacing.
 The same goes for sun spots.
-Reach for a Broad Spectrum sunscreen every single day, reapply throughout the day, and wear protective clothing when you know you’ll be in the sun.
-Following these steps can help protect your skin from sun damage.
+Reach for a broad-spectrum sunscreen every morning (like the La Roche-Posay Anthelios Melt-in Milk Body & Face Sunscreen Lotion Broad Spectrum SPF 100), reapply throughout the day and wear protective clothing when you know you’ll be in the sun.